j-mnr/gophergo.dev/content/basics/11-range.md

 ## Range Through String

-We're going to talk in-depth about runes (coming soon!), but it's good to know that by using `range`, a `string` will produce an index and a `rune` **not** a `byte`.
+We're going to talk in-depth about [runes](/basics/12-runes) , but it's good to know that by using `range`, a `string` will produce an index and a `rune` **not** a `byte`.
 This is for native support with [UTF-8](https://blog.hubspot.com/website/what-is-utf-8) strings, or more